emilyriederer/website/content/post/grouping-data-quality/index.md

 output: hugodown::md_document
 title: "Make grouping a first-class citizen in data quality checks"
 subtitle: ""
-summary: "Advocating for a small tweak that could add a lot of value in emerging data quality tools"
+summary: "Which of these numbers doesn’t belong? -1, 0, 1, NA.
+You can't judge data quality without data context, so our tools should enable as much context as possible."
 authors: []
 tags: [data]
 categories: [data]